Primary School Visitors

 Janet Foxley: Key Stage 2.
 Talk (largely Q & A) about Muncle Trogg books and writing generally.
 Workshops where we come up with story outlines orally for the children to develop later in writing.

 Echo Freer: Author Talks Year 6 - Adult - a talk about how I became an author, my life and the life of a book from idea to bookshelf, including manuscripts in various stages of development, followed by a reading and questions and answers.
 Talks last from 50 minutes to 1 hour 15 minutes depending on the length of the lesson.
 3 talks per school day.
 Creative writing workshops - Year 4 - Adult - workshops on creating characters, developing plots, sensory workshop to get more feelings and depth into writing, self-editing and many others.
 Workshops last for a minimum of 2 hours and a maximum of 2 hours 30 minutes.
 2 workshops per school day.

-Maeve Friel: I cover the whole primary age range and lower-year secondary school, reading and talking about my books and my inspirations followed by lively interactive Q&A. Creative writing workshops for older children.
+Maeve Friel: I cover the whole primary age range and lower-year secondary school, reading and talking about my books and my inspirations followed by lively interactive Q&A. Creative writing workshop for age 6+

 Lynne Garner: I have a passion for words which I love to share.
 I write both fiction and non-fiction and can tailor my visits to suit your needs.
 I can do the usual 'read from one of my books' visits however if you prefer something a little different this can easily be arranged.
 Fees charged are based upon the Society of Authors recommendations.